michaellihs/golab/doc/golab_group_transfer-project.md

 ```
   -h, --help             help for transfer-project
-  -i, --id int           (required) id of group to transfer project to
+  -i, --id string        (required) The ID or URL-encoded path of the group owned by the authenticated user
-  -p, --project_id int   (required) id of project to be transferred
+  -p, --project_id int   (required) The ID or URL-encoded path of a project
 ```

 ### Options inherited from parent commands